Illegal immigration to the United States: Documentary films

 Marking Up The Dream, Story Six in the How Democracy Works Now series, focuses on the heated 2003 markup in The Senate Judiciary Committee, contrasting optimistic supporters who viewed The DREAM Act as a small bi-partisan bill that would help children, with opponents who saw the legislation as thinly veiled amnesty.
 Also presented in the film are the rallies and demonstrations from illegal immigrant students who would benefit from the DREAM Act.
-The film opens with demonstration by some illegal high-school students as they stage a mock graduation ceremony on the U.S. Capitol lawn.
+The film opens with demonstration by some illegal high-school students as they stage a mock graduation ceremony on the US Capitol lawn.